Sometimes we feel like a genius when an idea pop in our mind.

 At this point, we rather have an average sketch than taking the risk of getting better ideas but with a bad sketch… Big mistake.
 Can you feel how toxic is this relationship with that first idea?

 Put yourself a little bit more in danger every day.

 And you will grow your sketching skills like crazy for your exam and degree.

 Why are we acting with so little logic?
 Because we act under fear.

-So stop procrastinating and develop your potential fully!
+So stop procrastinating, don’t be afraid and develop your creative potential fully!

 Don’t trap yourself.

 Longer you procrastinate, longer you stagnate and see your classmate making progress.

 Higher will be your stress, and you may start feeling guilty.